bomquote/transistor/README.rst

 **Crawlera**

+Using crawlera is optional and not required for this ``books_to_scrape`` quickstart.

+But, if you want to use Crawlera with Transistor, first, register for the service and buy a subscription at `scrapinghub.com <https://scrapinghub.com>`_.

-After registering for Crawlera, create accounts for each region you would like to present from.
+After registering for Crawlera, create accounts in scrapinghub.com for each region you would like to present a proxied ip address from.
 For our case, we are setup to handle three regions, ALL for global, China, and USA.

-You should set environment variables with the api key for each region you need, like below:
+Finally, you should set environment variables on your computer/server with the api key for each region you need, like below:

 .. code-block:: python